KieeRt/Intro-to-JavaScript---Udacity/library/README.md

 var new_array = old_array.concat([value1[, value2[, ...[, valueN]]]])
 ```
 The concat() method is used to merge two or more arrays.
 This method does not change the existing arrays,
-but instead returns a new arr
+but instead returns a new array
 ##### Example:
 case 1:
 ```JavaScript